Feiyue Martial Arts Shoe Review

 If you are just transitioning to a shoe with this minimal level of padding, please take it very slow at first.
 If you want a pair of shoes that will give you a little more protection but are still minimalist leaning, check out Asics’ Onitsuka Tiger Ultimate 81s.

 Overall, the grip on Feiyues is pretty good to great, but don’t expect something like Five Ten rubber.
 They grip well on most surfaces, although they struggle a lot in wet conditions.
 If you have good technique the grip will be more than enough though.
+After all, grip is seriously important in parkour if you are making more difficult and riskier jumps.
+One slip could result in major bodily harm, so finding a shoe with great grip is crucial.
+That’s why Feiyue shoes are one of the best in the business.
 The real issue with the sole is the durability.

 The grip wears down quickly with any sort of heavy training, especially cat leaps and wall runs.
 The rest of the shoe is pretty durable and includes metal eyelets.
 Nothing is likely to cause you any real problems before the grip is completely destroyed, which isn’t necessarily saying very much.
 In isolation, I would rate the durability as poor, but for the price you can’t really expect very much.
 Considering you could buy several pairs of Feiyues for the same price as most other parkour shoes, the durability issue disappears.

 In the parkour world, Feiyues are pretty unique.
 It’s hard to find a comparable shoe with the same combination of flexibility, sensitivity, and grip at such a low cost.
 The durability is poor, but for the price it doesn’t really matter all that much.
 Given this, it is easy to recommend trying Feiyues out, but beginners should be very cautious or perhaps wait until they are a little more experienced.
+Those who have more experience should give Feiyues a try.
+You never know, you might like them much better than the shoes you normally wear, whether they are for martial arts or for parkour.
+If anything else, you can use them as a reliable practice shoe that will take the brunt of wear and tear, all while being inexpensive to replace.
 For those looking for an affordable alternative to Vibrams, Feiyues are nearly unbeatable.

 Note: Opt for the black version.
 The white ones look horrible after a very short time.